Installation Walkthrough

 Reboot Prompt

-Remove the installation media from the firewall during the reboot, when the hardware is starting back up but before it boots from the disk.
+Remove the installation media from the firewall during the reboot.
+The ideal time to remove it is while the hardware is initializing, but before it boots from the disk.

 Once the device has booted from its own internal disk the device is ready for use.